khlebobul/tools-list/README.md

 - **[Edit•Photo](https://edit.photo/)**: The Free Online Photo Editor In Your Browser
 - **[Blot](https://blot.im/how)**: Blot turns a folder into a website
 - **[SNEAKPEEKIT](https://sneakpeekit.com)**: Printable wireframe templates
+- **[Keyviz](https://github.com/mulaRahul/keyviz)**: Free and open-source software to visualise your keystrokes and mouse actions in real time

 ### Notes
 - **[Obsidian](https://obsidian.md/)**: A powerful knowledge base that works on local Markdown files